LatticeQCD/AnalysisToolbox/docs_src/glossary/latqcdtools.physics.denseObs.md

 Parameters
 ----------
 opTable : dict
     A table indexed by confID.
-Its values are a list of operators that have been measured. lp : latticeParams
+Its values are numpy arrays of operators that have been measured. lp : latticeParams
     Parameters for the ensemle the configuration belongs to. obs : observablesOfInterest, optional